elmjonas/ACDB/README.md

 # The Atmospheric Cluster Database (ACDB)

+ - the new database ACDB2.0 can be found under database_v2 folder

 The purpose of this database is to compile existing atmospheric cluster structures and thermochemical data under one common methodology.

 Please cite J. Elm, ACS Omega, 2019, 4, 10965-10974 and the associated original literature if any of the structures or thermochemical properties from the database are used in your published research.